Strategy

 06 · Technology backbone

-The target platform should orchestrate access, screening, routing, support, telehealth, community safety, referrals, outcomes and partner integration.
+The target platform should make access, screening, routing, support, referrals, outcomes and partner connection feel coherent without making the experience feel technical.

 Capability map